Training

 The National FASD Collaborative Project Webinar Training and Support Groups

-The National FASD Collaborative Project was created in late 2020 from a discussion within the NOFAS Affiliate Network, when a need was identified to increase effective supports and evidence-based training at a national level related to FASD.
-FASD organizations from around the U.S. joined forces under the notion that if we each "give a little," we can create more dynamic FASD systems of care nationally.
+The National FASD Collaborative Project was created in late 2020 to address the need for effective supports and evidence-based training at a national level related to FASD.

 National support group calendar.
 These support groups are run by a range of leading organizations and experts in the field of FASD.